mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial13/README.md

 }
 ```

 The important new additions to the code start with the ```int rowCount = 0;``` line.
 We use a for loop to step through every row in our ```unosatTable```.
-We then take each datatype of interest and set it in the appropriate list using the header name of the desired column to fetch the desired value.
+We then take each portion of data of interest and set it in the appropriate list using the header name of the desired column to fetch the desired value.
 Since, for example, in our csv, latitude is stored in a column named "Lat" we take this value and store it in the ```latList```.

 The integer variable ```rowCount``` allows us to step through each value in our lists that are length ```tableRowCount```.
 If ```rowCount = 0``` always, we would only ever be putting data from the ```unosatTable``` variable into the first value of our lists, rewriting data and not appropriately filling the list.
 We use ```rowCount``` to iterate through the length of the list so that the second value will be put in the rowCount = 1, or second place in our list, the third value will be put in the third value of our lists, etc. (It's important to note that in Processing, index 0 is the first value, index 1 is the second value, etc.)